 (By default, λ=0.2.
 With sufficient data and appropriate analyses, λ could be optimized by Box procedure minimizing sum of squares for prediction, iei2, see Reference 1, pages 87-88.)

-(Fast start is used, i.e., Z0=average of Y1, Y2, and Y3.)
+(Fast start is used, i.e., Z0=average of the three most recent non-capped Yi’s run to obtain reference entity calibration.)

 and,